Azure/RGCOPY/rgcopy-docu.md

 4. The BICEP template contains new disks and volumes (parameters `createDisks`, `createVolumes`) and skips disks (parameter `skipDisks`).
 After deploying the BICEP template in the target RG, a private endpoint is created in the NFS subnet of the target RG.
 5. A restore script is started in each involved VM in the target RG.
 It partitions, formats and mounts newly created disks and changes `/etc/fstab`.
 After that, it mounts the NFS share and restores the files to the mount points (parameters `createDisks`, `createVolumes`).
 6. In the target RG, the private endpoints to the NFS share are deleted once all restore scripts (in all VMs) have finished.
 7. In the source RG, neither the private endpoints to the NFS share nor the NFS share and storage account are deleted (as long as you do not set parameter `deleteBackups`).
-If you want to delete them later, you can start RGCOPY again with parameter `deleteBackupsOnly`.
+If you want to delete them later, you can start RGCOPY again with parameter `justDeleteBackups`.

 When rebooting a VM in the source RG, the NFS share is unmounted.
 You can mount it again using bash script `/mnt/mntrgcopy.sh`.